Tungsten

 Pricing Mechanisms

-Tungsten may be priced through a combination of exchange-based benchmarks, price reporting agency assessments, bilateral negotiation, and long-term offtake contracts.
-The specific pricing mechanism depends on the product form, grade specification, and the nature of the buyer-seller relationship.
-Major price reporting agencies including Fastmarkets, Argus Media, and S&P Global Commodity Insights publish regular price assessments for many critical minerals.
+Tungsten is priced using benchmarks from Fastmarkets/Platts.
+Tungsten pricing operates through a combination of exchange-based benchmarks, price reporting agency assessments, bilateral negotiation, and long-term offtake contracts.
+The specific mechanism depends on product form, grade, and the buyer-seller relationship.

 Price Drivers